Why did the university switch from paper to online course evaluations?

 Are my course ratings made public?

-No. Faculty members' course ratings are always considered confidential.
+No. Faculty members' course evaluation results are always considered confidential.
 They are not made available to students or the public in any form.

 When will I have access to my evaluation reports?

-How do I get access my course ratings?
+How do I get access to my course evaluation results?

 My course doesn't have an evaluation.
 Why?